rfortherestofus/state-immunization-data/README.md

 files.
 The `data-raw/import-data.R` file then saves a set of clean CSV files into the `data-clean` folder.

 The `data-clean` folder holds all clean data:
--`total_measles_cases.csv` has measles cases for each state -`mmr_coverage_final.csv` has data for at least one dose of MMR vaccine coverage for kindergartners for 2021-2025 school years. -`dtap_coverage_final.csv` has data for at least 4 doses of DTaP vaccine at 24 months for children born between 2017-2021.
+- `total_measles_cases.csv` has measles cases for each state
+- `mmr_coverage_final.csv` has data for at least one dose of MMR vaccine coverage for kindergartners for the 2021-2025 school years.
+- `dtap_coverage_final.csv` has data for at least 4 doses of DTaP vaccine at 24 months for children born between 2017 and 2021.
--`non_medical_exemption.csv` has data on non-medical exemption rates for all states -`non_medical_exemption_policies.csv` presents state level policies on religious and personal exemptions.
+- `non_medical_exemption.csv` has data on non-medical exemption rates for all states
+- `non_medical_exemption_policies.csv` presents state-level policies on religious and personal exemptions.
--`health_spending_final.csv` has data on public health spending per capita for 2022-2023.
+- `health_spending_final.csv` has data on public health spending per capita for 2022-2023.
--`universal_purchase_final.csv` presents data on a state's participation in the 'Universal Vaccine Purchase Program' -`state_policies_final.csv` has data on state level immunization related policies that could strengthen or weaken vaccine safety nets.
+- `universal_purchase_final.csv` presents data on a state's participation in the 'Universal Vaccine Purchase Program'
+- `state_policies_final.csv` has data on state-level immunization-related policies that could strengthen or weaken vaccine safety nets.

 The CSV files in the `data-clean` folder are used to generate state-level immunization reports for all 50 states, the District of Columbia, and Puerto Rico.